5 Tips to Protect Your Child’s Teeth This Easter

 Despite our best intentions, following suggestions for sweets is not our favourite activity, especially during the holidays.

-Although cavities are not an unavoidable reality, to avoid extended sugar contact with your teeth, eat candy after meals rather than throughout the day.
+Although cavities are not unavoidable, to avoid extended sugar contact with your teeth, eat candy after meals rather than throughout the day.

-Additionally, floss, brush, and swish your mouth with water or mouthwash at least twice a day to keep your smile healthy and cheerful!
+Additionally, floss, brush, and swish your mouth with water or mouthwash at least twice daily to keep your smile healthy and cheerful!

 Child Dental Benefits Schedule in Cheltenham